wp-plugins/category-posts-in-custom-menu/readme.txt

 1. Go to Appearance > Menu to enable/disable and set the options for the replacement of Category / Post Tag links by their posts.

 == Changelog ==

+0.8

+* Added the option to keep or remove the original menu item.
+Initially, the original menu item was replaced by the list of its posts, but now you can choose for yourself whether this should be done (always / only if there are no posts / never)

 0.7.2